 Also, we love turning on some Christmas music, getting out a stash of new pens and washi tape, and decorating all those envelopes.

 When do I start?

 The season officially kicks off the day after Thanksgiving, so get that tree up and get your holiday MOJO going!

 Um, sure?
 Yes?
 If it makes it seem more official?
 Here goes:

 - This is about spreading joy, not drowning in obligation.
 Do not stress yourself out.
 You can send three cards or 30 or 300.
 They can arrive on time or be adorably tardy.

 - Part of the fun is making this one big community party, so you should chat with us on Facebook and share your photos on Instagram.
 If you use the hashtags #pswritebacksoon and #careenough and we will stalk you and put hearts all over everything you post.

-- Of course we think you should send Hallmark cards because, well, our friends made them.
+- Of course, we hope you’ll send Hallmark cards because, well, our good friends made them.
 But mainly we want you to get in touch with your friends and family.
-Make cards, buy them, send some from your stash.
+Make cards, buy them, or send some from your stash.